lightbend-labs/dbuild/docs/src/sphinx/deploy.rst

 ----------------------

-At the end of the build process, dbuild can automatically upload the generated artifacts to one or more repository.
-The ``deploy`` section in the build configuration file is optional; it consists in a sequence of deploy records with the following structure:
+At the end of the build process, dbuild can automatically upload the generated artifacts to one or more repositories.
+The ``deploy`` section in the build configuration file is optional; it consists of a sequence of deploy records, with the following structure:

 .. code-block:: javascript